mdeguzis/SteamOS-Tools/README.md

 ```

 # Updating
 Be aware that any pacakges installed via the Libregeek package repository will be upgraded during the silent unattended upgrades process in SteamOS (Settings > System) when a new version is available in the package pool.
-This updates, like Debian and Valve's upgrades, are processed on shutdown.
+These updates, like Debian and Valve's upgrades, are processed on shutdown.

 _Please_ regulary check for updates to SteamOS-Tools.
 To update your local copy of files for this repository:
 ```